fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 By default, GitHub Actions sends an email on a build failure.
 This can be changed to send notifications regardless of build status and can also be configured to alert you on the GitHub web interface.
 Great.
 But what if we want more.
 What if for whatever reason this doesn't work for our use case.

-There are integrations for example to various messaging applications such as [Slack](https://slack.com/intl/en-fi/), to send notifications.
+There are integrations for example to various messaging applications such as [Slack](https://slack.com/intl/en-fi/) or [Discord](https://discord.com/), to send notifications.
 These integrations still decide what to send and when to send it based on logic from GitHub.

 </div>